kvarak/dnd/docs/_Classes/rogue.md

 | 20th | 4 | 13 | 4 | 3 | 3 | 1 |

 </div>

+Whenever you gain a level in this class, you can replace one of the cleric spells you know with another spell of your choice from the cleric spell list.
+The new spell must be of a level for which you have spell slots.

 #### Spellcasting Ability
 Wisdom is your spellcasting ability for your cleric spells, since you learn your spells through dedicated study and memorization.